Jeramino/My-Web3-journey/README.md

-# My-Web3-Journey
+# Github
-Learning about the basics and importance of Github
+Let me see what i can do with this software